sunny-xxx/my_first_repo/README.md

 my_first_repo
 =============

-this is my first repo. will try learn and use this system
+this is my first repo. will try to learn and use this system